GENI-NSF/geni-ar/INSTALL.md

     What needs to be edited?

-# Add users for the administrative area
+# Add account administrators

-_More explanation is needed here._

-Create a password file for the protected area using `/usr/bin/htpasswd`.
+The administrative web pages are used to approve new accounts and perform other account maintenance.
+Access to these web pages are restricted to users in the password file.
+Each user who will have access to the administrative pages must have an entry in the password file.
+The Apache program `htpasswd` is used to manage the password file.

 To create the first entry, use the `-c` flag:

 ```
-htpasswd -c /etc/geni-ar/passwords alice
+sudo /usr/bin/htpasswd -c /etc/geni-ar/passwords alice
 ```

 To add another entry:

 ```
-htpasswd /etc/geni-ar/passwords bob
+sudo /usr/bin/htpasswd /etc/geni-ar/passwords bob
 ```

 See the htpasswd man page for more info.

+# Configure web server

+_TBD_

+# Test

+_TBD_